Individual scholarships - Orange Knowledge Programme

 - Grant letters: 14 December 2021

-Short courses must start after 21 February 2022.
+Short courses should start from 21 February 2022 onward.
 Due to the end date of the Orange Knowledge Programme, 31 August 2022 is to be adhered as the default end date for implementation of courses.

 We frequently send out updates to the programme's participants with important information, such as deadlines, calls and changes.
 To make sure that you are fully informed, please register to receive these updates.